mpflynnx/csapp3e/section2/practice-problems/problem2-26.md

     - int s = 23 - int t = 25 = -2
     - Therefore -2 > 0 == false

 Also: Why is function returning a int?
-It is returning a bool?
+1 is true 0 is false.
+Newer versions of C can use bool.

 ### Alternatively:
 The function could be